LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 compiler directives and definitions in the RAJA ``config.hpp`` file that is generated when CMake runs.
 The ``config.hpp`` header file is included in other RAJA headers so all options propagate consistently through the build process for all of the code.

-Each RAJA variable has a special prefix to distinguish it as being specific to RAJA; i.e., it is not a BLT variable or a standard CMake variable.
+.. note:: The following discussion indicates which options exist in RAJA
+          only and those which are dependent options. **Dependent options appear in the discussion with parentheses around the ``RAJA_`` prefix to indicate that the option name without the prefix can be used and is often preferred.**

 The following tables describe which variables set RAJA options and and their default settings: